yyab/mcityCarlaChallenge.github.io/README.md

 For initial testing and debugging, Stanford team can connect on Oct 8, while MIT team can connect on Oct 9.
 Starting from the week of Oct 12, the MIT team can connect on Monday & Wednesday, the Stanford team can connect on Tuesday & Thursday, while Michigan team on Friday.

 ### Contacts
-If you are interested in joining in the challenge, please first contact Yuanxin(zyxin@umich.edu) or Xinpeng(xinpengw@umich.edu) to get access to the server.
+If you are interested in joining in the challenge, please first contact Yuanxin Zhong(zyxin@umich.edu) or Xinpeng Wang(xinpengw@umich.edu) to get access to the server.

 <!-- ## Welcome to GitHub Pages